 To capitalize on this opportunity by providing optimal solutions, you need a thorough understanding of each client’s operation and their needs, challenges, and goals.
 Before you suggest hardware, devices or applications, focus on developing or refining your client’s access control policy.
 Start with the basics:

 - Who: People should only be able to access what they need to do their jobs.
-Assign access based on roles—an engineer doesn’t need HR records and an HR manager doesn’t need to use a computer where the engineer designs new products.
-IT support, in fact, doesn’t need access to everything, so limit the access your team has as well.
+Assign access based on roles – an engineer doesn’t need HR records, and an HR manager doesn’t need to use a computer where the engineer designs new products.
+Likewise, IT support doesn’t need access to everything, so limit your team’s access.

 - Where: Designate areas of basic, enhanced and high security and protect them accordingly.
-Some areas may only have a camera and card readers/door locks limiting access to other areas of the facility.
+Some sites may only have a camera and card readers/door locks limiting access to other facility areas.
 Other areas may require biometric identification to enter.
 Also, address whether the client will need remote access to receive alerts from the system.

 - When: Employees’ needs for access can change at different times and on different days.
 Do daytime hourly employees ever need access at night?
 On weekends?
 On holidays?
 Grant access only at the times when it’s needed.
-Another consideration is how long a person should be in an area—if they appear to be in an area for too long, does the system need to alert a manager or ask the user to check back in?
+Another consideration is how long a person should be in an area – if they appear to be somewhere for too long, does the system need to alert a manager or ask the user to check back in?

-When you first ask your client questions about exactly who needs access where and when, they may not be able to give you all the answers.
-If you’ve provided the client with other services, you may be able to use records from IT solution logins to help determine the access different employees need to do their jobs.
-This data may also reveal where access can be tightened up, ending access to areas or tools that the employee really doesn’t need.
+When you first ask your client questions about exactly who needs access, where and when, they may not be able to give you all the answers.
+If you’ve provided the client with other services, you may be able to use records from IT solution logins to help determine the different access employees need to do their jobs.
+This data may also reveal where access can be tightened up, ending access to areas or tools the employee doesn’t need.

 Compliance on Every Level